 In 2011, USEPA conducted its second five-year review of the WNOU remedy.
-USEPA concluded that in the shallow zone the extent of contamination has shrunk dramatically since the remedy construction was completed in 2002 and that contamination concentrations have continued to decline consistently over the last five years (2006 to 2010).
-There are currently no shallow zone MCL exceedances in the WNOU, indicating that continued extraction is not needed to meet the goals of the remedy.
+USEPA concluded that in the shallow zone the extent of contamination has shrunk dramatically since the remedy construction was completed in 2002 and that contamination concentrations have continued to decline consistently over the that five-year period (2006 to 2010).
+By 2013 there were no shallow zone MCL exceedances in the WNOU indicating that continued shallow zone extraction was not needed to meet the goals of the shallow zone remedy and it was ceased.

-As of June 30, 2016, the WNOU shallow zone remedy project has treated approximately 30,065.52 acre-feet of contaminated groundwater and has removed approximately 1,618.90 lbs. of VOCs.
+As of June 30, 2017, the WNOU shallow zone remedy project has treated approximately 30,065.52 acre-feet of contaminated groundwater and has removed approximately 1,618.90 lbs. of VOCs.